mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 of 1 Thrust and 1 weapon system for the round.

-The effect lasts for one round unless the attacking ship’s Offensive DM is twice the Defensive DM of the target ship, in which case it lasts for two rounds.
+The effect lasts for one round unless the attacking ship's Offensive DM is twice the Defensive DM of the target ship, in which case it lasts for two rounds.
 Note that hardened systems are immune to ion weapons.

-Fleet Battles

 **Salvo Defence:** This score is applied against salvoes of missiles and torpedoes.
 Salvo defence is recorded for four separate categories: point defence weapons, laser turrets, repulsors and electronic warfare.
-Add the results of all four categories to obtain the ship’s salvo defence pool.
+Add the results of all four categories to obtain the ship's salvo defence pool.
 This pool is used for missile and torpedo defence over the course of a round and is restored to maximum in the following round provided